bkw777/NODE_DATAPAC/README.md

 ### New Schematic & PCB
 This aims to be a functional replacement and will change over time to use newer parts.
-This design currently still uses all the same chips as the original, and just changes the battery connections, adds decoupling caps, and silkscreen.
+Currently still uses the same main chips as the original, re-routes many of the traces, changes the battery connections to support current options, adds decoupling caps, and silkscreen.
-Next TODO: Change the BUS connection to use a removable cable, and flip the pinout so that the computer end of the cable can use a connector that actually fits in a 200.
+Pending TODO items: Change the BUS connection to use a removable cable, and flip the pinout so that the computer end of the cable can use a connector that actually fits in a 200.
 ![](PCB/NODE_DATAPAC_256K_bkw0.svg)
 ![](PCB/NODE_DATAPAC_256K_bkw0_top.jpg)
 ![](PCB/NODE_DATAPAC_256K_bkw0_bottom.jpg)